-Configuring your Cloud Provider
+Configuring your cloud provider

-This document describes the steps required to set up your Cloud provider for use with GameFabric.
 Currently supported Cloud providers are Google Cloud (GCP), Azure, and Amazon Web Services (AWS).

 Google Cloud